Does my Bachelor’s degree or Associate’s degree need to be in a specific subject to receive the points?

 What if I have prerequisite courses in progress in the Fall?

-If enrolled in any of the prerequisite courses in the Fall, you will need to apply after grades are posted.
+If enrolled in any of the prerequisite courses in the Fall, you will need to apply after grades are posted at the end of the semester.

 There is no preference given to the order in which the applications are received.